JsIqbal/Docker-B1/lecture-8/lecture-8.md

 ### Kernel, Namespacing, and Control Groups
 - The kernel is the core of the operating system that interacts with hardware and provides essential services to applications.
 - Namespacing is a feature of the Linux kernel that allows for resource isolation and process-level virtualization.
 - Control groups (cgroups) are a kernel feature that manages and limits the resources available to processes within a container.
+A container is also created using namespacing and control groups.

 ### What is a Container?
 (Virtual Computer)
 - A container is a lightweight and isolated runtime environment that encapsulates an application and its dependencies.